 Really, only one estimate?

 Repair estimates can be inaccurate at predicting the final cost of fixing a car.
-Until a vehicle can be disassembled and fully inspect the damage, can a final cost be determined.
+Not until a vehicle can be disassembled and the damage fully inspected, can a final cost be determined.
 The very definition of an estimate is a best guess.
 It is not a contractual fixed price.

 Apples to oranges: one repair shop might provide you a quote covering the cost of fixing a part.
 Another repair shop might tell you the cost of replacing it entirely.
 These are not comparable services.
 Finally, just because one is cheaper, doesn’t mean that it’s the best option for you or your car…but one estimate is enough.